-Cerebral palsy (CP) consists of number of developmental disorders related to movement and posture https://doi.org/10.21649/akemu.v30i1.5063

-Production and Hosting by KEMU

-2079-7192/© 2024 The Author(s).
-Published by Annals of KEMU on behalf of King Edward Medical University Lahore, Pakistan which are permanent but non-progressive and causes activity limitations.1
+Production and Hosting by KEMU https://doi.org/10.21649/akemu.v30i1.5063 2079-7192/© 2024 The Author(s).
+Published by Annals of KEMU on behalf of King Edward Medical University Lahore, Pakistan.
+This is an open access article under the CC BY4.0 license

-This is an open access article under the CC BY4.0 license http://creativecommons.org/licenses/by/4.0/ $\,$ asymmetrical posture, a CP child cannot explore the environment on his own.
-This hinders with the motor planning and motor learning of the child.5 Since brain damage is irreversible in CP, so current interventions which only focus on motor disabilities are insufficient to improve these patients' activity level and participation and, therefore, their quality of life.6
+Motor disorders in CP often present with disturbances of sensations which affect perception, cognition, behavior, and communication and result in activity limitations and participation restrictions.
+Sensory exploration leads towards motor execution.
+As there is restriction of movement in CP due to abnormal muscle tone and asymmetrical posture, a CP child cannot explore the environment on his own.
+This hinders with the motor planning and motor learning of the child.
+Since brain damage is irreversible in CP, so current interventions which only focus on motor disabilities are insufficient to improve these patients' activity level and participation and, therefore, their quality of life.